quiltdata/quilt/docs/technical-reference.md

 ### OneLogin

-1. Go to Administration : Applications > Custom Connectors
+1. Go to Administration > Applications > Custom Connectors
 1. Click `New Connector`
     1. Name the connector *Quilt Connector* or something similar
     1. Set `Sign on method` to `OpenID Connect`
     1. Set `Login URL` to `[QUILT_CATALOG_URL]/oauth-callback`
-    1. Save
+    1. Click "Save"
 1. Go back to Applications > Custom Connectors
 1. Click `Add App to Connector`
 1. Save the app (be sure to save it for the Organization)